Increase Lifespan and Reverse Aging

 • non-genetic information, which is analog (sound waves, light waves).

 As we age, our cells accumulate damage that can lead to many health problems.
 However, it’s important to note that aging isn’t just a matter of damage accumulation.
-Our cells also contain information that controls which genes are switched on and off, which significantly determines our longevity.
+Our cells also contain information controlling which genes are switched on and off, significantly determining our longevity.
 Epigenetic details or the control systems control 80% of our future longevity.
-This means that if we want to extend our healthy lives, we need to focus on maintaining and improving epigenetic information.
+We must maintain and improve epigenetic information to extend our healthy lives.

 We try to slow down the aging process because studies have shown that the slower you take to develop it, the longer your life will be.
 Smaller people tend to live the longest, and though your size doesn’t matter, you can have a bigger impact on your life than anything your genes give you.
 80% of how long you live is epigenetic, not genetic.